SPICE: Semantic Pseudo-labeling for Image Clustering: Related work

-\textbf{Semi-supervised Classification} methods reduce the requirement of labeled data for training a classification model by providing a means of leveraging unlabeled data.
-In this category, remarkable results were obtained with consistency regularization \cite{NIPS2016_30ef30b6, DBLP} that constrains the model to output the same prediction for different transformations of the same image, pseudo-labeling \cite{pseudo} that uses confident predictions of the model as the labels to guide training processes, and entropy minimization \cite{NIPS2004_96f2b50b, pseudo} that steers the model to output high-confidence predictions.
-MixMatch \cite{mixmatch} algorithm combines these principles in a unified scheme and achieves an excellent performance, which is further improved by ReMixMatch \cite{remixmatch} along this direction.
-Recently, FixMatch \cite{fixmatch} proposed a simplified framework that uses the confident prediction of a weakly transformed image as the pseudo label when the model is fed a strong transformation of the same image, delivering superior results.
+Our method is also related to the semi-supervised classification methods as actually we reformulate the unsupervised clustering task into a semi-supervised learning paradigm in the joint training stage.
+Semi-supervised classification methods aim to reduce the requirement of labeled data for training a classification model by providing a means of leveraging unlabeled data.
+In this category, remarkable results were obtained with consistency regularization~\cite{NIPS2016_30ef30b6, DBLP} that constrains the model to output the same prediction for different transformations of the same image, pseudo-labeling~\cite{pseudo} that uses confident predictions of the model as the labels to guide training processes, and entropy minimization~\cite{NIPS2004_96f2b50b, pseudo} that steers the model to output high-confidence predictions.
+MixMatch~\cite{mixmatch} algorithm combines these principles in a unified scheme and achieves an excellent performance, which is further improved by ReMixMatch~\cite{remixmatch} along this direction.
+Recently, FixMatch~\cite{fixmatch} proposed a simplified framework that uses the confident prediction of a weakly transformed image as the pseudo label when the model is fed a strong transformation of the same image, delivering superior results.

+In this work, we target a more challenging task of training the clustering network without using any annotations, sometimes achieving comparable or even better results than the state-of-the-art semi-supervised learning methods.